dataeng-sm/ETL-pipeline-Twitter/README.md

 Data is extracted using Twitter API.
 Then it is transformed using python and its libraries.
-Create an EC2 instance (Ubuntu) and output S3 bucket.
-(Also, setup the airflow in EC2) Deploy the code onto EC2 and airflow.
+Create an EC2 instance, output S3 bucket and setup the airflow in EC2.
+Deploy the code onto EC2 and airflow.
 Airflow schedules and runs the code which saves the result onto the S3 bucket.